 The Anatomy of a Knee

-Knees are composed of the bottom portion of the femur (the thigh bone), the Patella (the kneecap), and the top portion of the Tibia (the shin bone, or the lower leg).
+Knees are composed of the bottom portion of the femur (the thigh bone), the Patella (the kneecap), and the top portion of the tibia (the shin bone, or the lower leg).
 All of these bones are held in place by tendons and ligaments.
 And in between all of the bones, there is cartilage.

-What Causes Deep, Toothache-like Knee Pain?
+What Causes Toothache-like Knee Pain?

 If the cartilage starts wearing out, the bones will no longer glide smoothly against each other.
-As a result people experience what could best be described as a “tooth-ache-like pain”- unavoidable and particularly debilitating
+As a result, people experience what could best be described as a “tooth-ache-like pain”- unavoidable and particularly debilitating

 So, what causes cartilage to break down?

-Osteoarthritis.
 There are more than 100 types of arthritis.
 Osteoarthritis is the most common one.
 While it could affect any joint in the body, it most commonly occurs in the knee joints.
 It’s also a degenerative disease, which means it’ll eventually worsen over time.

 The symptoms of osteoarthritis are hard to ignore.
 In addition to pain, the person also experiences:

-- A grating sensation when moving the joint
+- Grating sensation when moving the joint

 - Stiffness of the joint